Find Affordable College Courses

 Lubbock, TX

 A rank of #2 on this year’s list means Texas Tech University is a great place for agricultural economics and business students working on their master’s degree.
-Located in the large city of Lubbock, Texas Tech is a public school with a very large student population.
+Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.

 Women make up 67% of the agricultural business majors at the school.